alexocode/talks/tech/elixir/a-sip-of-elixir/presentation.md

 - And more ...

 ^
-He became frustrated with ...
+He became frustrated with Rubys approach to ...

 ---
 # _Concurrency_